The original version of this document is located at https://docs.qfield.org/get-started/tutorials/get-started-qfc

 Select a project to download on your device:

-Choose an action with the change you made to your data.
 Each of the actions have an explanation what you should expect to happen:

 Your changes are now available to everyone who has access to your project on the cloud.